Released: 11 April 1963 (UK), 27 May 1963 (US)

 In the studio

-Mark Lewisohn, in the Complete Beatles Recording Sessions, suggests these edits were for the ‘guitar flourish’ at the end; in Revolution In The Head, Ian MacDonald claims these were, in fact, for Ringo Starr’s closing drum fills.
+Mark Lewisohn, in The Complete Beatles Recording Sessions, suggested that these edits were for the ‘guitar flourish’ at the end; in Revolution In The Head, Ian MacDonald claims they were, in fact, for Ringo Starr’s closing drum fills.

-On 13 March the song was completed with the addition of the harmonica overdub, recorded in 15 takes by John Lennon.
+‘Thank You Girl’ was completed on 13 March 1964, with the addition of the harmonica overdub.
+This was recorded in 15 takes by John Lennon.